 The Student Success Center is available to assist students whose advisor may not be available or who have a program code of T90990 special student.
-The Student Success Center also assists students with pre-advising, change of majors and advisors, course withdrawal notices, audit procedures, and drop/add forms.
+The Student Success Center also assists students with change of majors and advisors, and enrolling and troubleshooting issues within the college's orientation course.